 The benefit of this act is that military spouses will no longer need to file a separate resident return for their resident state.
 Instead, they can file jointly with their spouse on the military member's state resident return.

-How a nonmilitary spouse claims a resident state:
+How does a nonmilitary spouse claim a resident state?

 A nonmilitary spouse can choose the service member’s state or their original state of residency.

 The spouse is no longer required to have lived in the service member's state to claim that state as their resident state which it was under MSRRA qualifications.
 The spouse must also be able to prove residency by being registered to vote, maintaining a driver’s license, and any other residency requirements of that state.

 When the military family no longer lives in that resident state, to qualify under the MSRRA or Benefits Transition Act., the following conditions must be met: